awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Manual Snapshots of Warm Indices<a name="ultrawarm-manual-snapshot"></a>

 You *can* take manual snapshots of warm indices, but we don't recommend it\.
-The automated `cs-ultrawarm` repository already contains a snapshot for each warm index at no additional charge\.
+The automated `cs-ultrawarm` repository already contains a snapshot for each warm index, taken during the migration, at no additional charge\.

 By default, Amazon ES does not include warm indices in manual snapshots\.
 For example, the following call only includes hot indices: